Williloo/Merkle-Puzzle/README.md

 1. All the 'secrets'
 2. H2

-Can they use this information to beat the O(N^2) time asymetry?
+Can they use this information to beat the O(N*M) time asymetry?
 - No way to get information about secrets without cracking secrets...no crossover effect
 - As generating from all English words, no list to start off with, except generating hashes for large concatenations of random words